neurolanche/Neurolanche-Ambassador-Program/README.md

 5. Play a key role in our marketing, community management, and content creation efforts.

 Benefits:
-1. Monthly rewards – Earn $ASTR for completing specific tasks.And in the future $NEROX payment and airdrop.
+1. Monthly rewards – Earn $NEROX for completing specific tasks.
-2. Result-based bonuses – Receive additional $ASTR for surpassing monthly targets.
+2. Result-based bonuses – Receive additional rewards for surpassing monthly targets.
 3. Promotional rewards – $NEROX aidrops and other benefits eventually
 4. Networking opportunities – Collaborate with Neurolanche’s core team, attend local events, and participate in conferences sponsored by the team.
 5. Mentorship & guidance – Refine your skills and gain real-world experience in Web3.